BackSpaceTech/open-submitter/docs/install-cli.md

 If everything is installed correctly each command will return the curent version details.

+If you have any problems installing the prerequisite frameworks please post a question on [Stack Overflow][0f0072cf].

+  [0f0072cf]: stackoverflow.com "Open Submitter Stack Overflow"

 ## Download latest release of Open Submitter

 Go to the main [repository page](https://github.com/BackSpaceTech/open-submitter).